riblidezso/mhcboost/README.md

 #### Training on similar data than NetMHCpan

-The ensemble model performs comparably to NetMHCpan which is considered to be the state of the art model in MHC class I prediction.
+The ensemble model performs worse than NetMHCpan which is considered to be the state of the art model in MHC class I prediction.

 But NetMHCpan uses sophsticated encoding of the MHC molecules with pseudo sequences, a sophisticated way for predicting different length peptides and it is an ensemble of many models trained on different representations.